 Second Stage Grinding: Rejected particles from the classifier re-enter the grinding chamber in front of the rotor.
 Grinding blades again impact and accelerate the particles outward, where size reduction is intensified by 360 degrees of aggressive grinding ring segments.
 Reground, second stage product combines with product from the first stage and then returns to the classifier.

-The accompanying schematic illustrates how Prater air-classifying mills can be integrated into your total operating system:
+The accompanying schematic illustrates how Prater Air-Classifying Mills, which are always integrated with a pneumatic conveying system, can be integrated into your total operating system:

 We are Here To Help